 To me, the obvious solution to this mess is to scrap the whole patchwork and extend Medicare coverage to everybody, paid for by an additional tax on employers and employees.

 In Germany, everybody is covered by health insurance.
 Employers pay half of the insurance premium of their employees, which is a fixed percentage of the salary (so that high earners subsidize the others); the government pays the full premium for the unemployed.
 Coverage includes dental care and medicines (subject to some copayments) and is provided by Krankenkassen, half-private non-profits whose rates and reimbursements are very similar.
 Patients can freely choose Krankenkassen, doctors and hospitals.
 Retirees receive the same coverage.
 The rich and the self-employed are allowed to leave this system and can purchase private insurance (which usually pays higher reimbursements and is therefore preferred by doctors and hospitals).
 Civil servants (Beamte) are required to carry private insurance; the government then pays half of their care.

-Statistically the US fares worse than Germany: infant mortality is about 40% higher (mainly because of the high teenage pregnancy rate and because many poor people with high-risk pregnancies never receive any prenatal care), life expectancy is roughly the same in the two countries while total per capita health care expenditure is about 60% higher in the US than in Germany.
+Statistically the US fares worse than Germany: infant mortality is about 40% higher (mainly because of the high teenage pregnancy rate and because many poor people with high-risk pregnancies never receive any prenatal care), life expectancy is roughly the same while total per capita health care expenditure is about 60% higher in the US than in Germany.

 (Back to the list of topics)